How to use the PVS-Studio extension for Qt Creator

 How to upload the PVS-Studio JSON report in Qt Creator

-To view the PVS-Studio report in Qt Creator, open the PVS-Studio pane, click on the hamburger button, and select 'Open/Save' -> 'Open Analysis Report...':
+If you already have the PVS-Studio report, and you want to view it in Qt Creator, open the PVS-Studio panel, click on the menu button and select 'Open/Save' -> 'Open Analysis Report...':

 You can also open the report using the menu bar: 'Analyze -> PVS-Studio -> Open/Save -> Open Analysis Report...':